opokualbert/Topic-Modeling-with-Non-Negative-Matrix-Factorization-NMF-/README.md

 <img src="title.PNG">

-# Topic Modeling with Non-Negative Matrix Factorization NMF
+# Practical Topic Modeling with Non-Negative Matrix Factorization NMF (Natural Language Processing)
-Natural Language Processing

 **CASE:**
 Consumers provide feedback on financial products or services and our task is to extract the hidden themes/topics and assign each of the feedback documents to one of these themes or topics.